se7enxweb/exponentialbasic/documentation/MODULES.md

 - ezxmlrpc
   - Classes only module.
 No views.

-### eZ Publish Basic User Module Views URL Calls Available
+### Exponential Basic User Module Views URL Calls Available

-The following user modules views are included in eZ Publish Basic:
+The following user modules views are included in Exponential Basic:

 - ez about
   - about